 We have strong interest in interdisciplinary research across multiple disciplines from engineering to medicine to agriculture.
 We are employing a combination of theoretical, numerical and experimental approaches to study the fundamental questions and solve the grand challenges that we are facing in the field of emerging electronics, robotics, energy storage and harvesting, healthcare and medicine, food safety, smart and precision agriculture.
-Our current research are focusing on the following research thrusts: 1) Mechanics and applications of soft materials & soft robotics, 2) design and fabrication of flexible-stretchable-printed-wearable electronics, 3) High-performance energy storage and harvesting, and 4) 3D/4D printing of advanced multifunctional materials.
+Our current research are focusing on the following four research thrusts: 1) Soft materials & soft robotics, 2) Flexible/ stretchable/printed/wearable/biointegrated electronics, 3) High-performance energy storage and harvesting, and 4) 3D/4D printing of advanced multifunctional materials.

 Soft Materials & Soft Robotics

 In this field we investigate the properties and responses of soft materials (e.g. polymer, elastomer, hydrogel) under external stimuli, such as mechanical force, temperature, light, or electrical and magnetic field, to fully utilize them with hard materials for a variety of novel applications, such as actuators, energy-harvesters, artificial muscles, drug delivery, wearable electronics and soft robotics.
 We also study biological materials and structures to develop new biomedical devices for improving human well-being, such as urinary catheters, artificial cartilage, and artery stent.
 This research direction is funded by NSF, USDA, and MSU.